duembgen/duembgen.github.io/index.md

 image: profile-crop.jpg
 ---

-I am an incoming assistant professor at CMU Mechanical Engineering, with courtesy appointment with the CMU Robotics Institute.
+I am Assistant Professor in Mechanical Engineering, Carnegie Mellon University, and hold a courtesy appointment with the Robotics Institute.
 My research interest is to make autonomous robots more capable and trustworthy by exploiting recent advances in optimization and artificial intelligence.
-I am currently a starting researcher in the Willow research group at Inria Paris.
+Until December 2025, I was a starting researcher in the Willow research group at Inria Paris.
 Until February 2024, I was a postdoc at the University of Toronto in the Robotics Institute, working with Timothy D. Barfoot on certifiably optimal state estimation.
 Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=45QAZbUAAAAJ) / [LinkedIn](https://www.linkedin.com/in/duembgen/)

 ### Working with me

-**CMU MechE Research Students**: I am happy to co-advise students starting September 2025, if there is a strong fit.
-Don't hesitate to get in touch (see below).
+Undergraduate / Master's Research Students: If you are passionate about optimization for robotics, and would like to work with me in January 2026 or September 2026 semester, please get in touch via e-mail with your CV and a short research statement.
+You can also browse [this page](https://www.meche.engineering.cmu.edu/education/undergraduate-education/undergraduate-experience/projects/index.html) (CMU internal) for open positions.

-If you are passionate about optimization for robotics, and would like to work with me at CMU starting January 2026 or September 2026, please get in touch via e-mail with your CV and a short research statement.
+Postdocs: I am always open to interview strong candidates.
+In particular, if you would like to apply to join my lab with the [Carnegie Bosch Institute postdoctoral fellowship](https://carnegiebosch.cmu.edu/fellowships/index.html) (deadline is January 31, 2026), please get in touch.

 ### Latest news